dghost/GLVideoFilter/README.md

 ###GLVideoFilter
-This project was based on the [GLCameraRipple demo](http://developer.apple.com/library/ios/#samplecode/GLCameraRipple/Introduction/Intro.html), but has been updated to support iOS 6.0 and 7.0 features.
+Real-time image processing on a live video stream on iOS devices.
+This project was based on the [GLCameraRipple demo](http://developer.apple.com/library/ios/#samplecode/GLCameraRipple/Introduction/Intro.html), but has been updated to require iOS 6 and take advantage of iOS 7 features when available.

 Note: This only runs on actual devices, and will not run in the simulator.

 ####Description
-Real-time image processing on a live video stream on iOS devices.

 Incorporating accessibility research by [Isla S.](http://www.islaes.com), the purpose of this app was to evaluate the feasibility of edge detection techniques as an accessibility tool.
 While the screen size and form-factor of iOS devices is not conducive to real-world use, this was intended as a early prototype to test generating an accessible video stream from a non-stereoscopic video stream.
 As a result, the selection of filters is somewhat narrow in scope and is centered around providing meaningful ways of either enhancing a live video stream (by highlighting object edges) or transforming it entirely into a format that is easier for persons with reduced vision to see.